Spoookyyy/GLSL-to-luau/README.md

 # GLUU - GLSL to LUAU Converter 🚀

 Pronounced just like "glue", GLUU is a tool designed to convert GLSL shaders to LUAU.
-GLUU makes the integration process, making it easy to bring shaders to roblox
+GLUU makes life easy, making it easy to bring GODOT shaders to roblox
 ## 🌟 Features

 - **Automatic Importing**: All functions are imported at the beginning of the converted code